Pleasant-Knight/telemetry_agent/README.md

 This project implements a `RollingWindow` class that maintains a 45-second sliding window of network metrics using a time-indexed circular buffer.
 The design encapsulates complexity within the module while providing a clean, powerful API.

-**Expanded scope (per take-home):** the rolling window is the foundation for a multi-interface telemetry agent that:
+**Expanded scope:** the rolling window is the foundation for a multi-interface telemetry agent that:

 * ingests per-interface measurements continuously.
 * computes a normalized health score.